-Ouch!
-Why Are My Nails Sore After Getting Acrylics?January 16, 2020
+Why Your Nails Are Sore After Getting AcrylicsOctober 05, 2020

 I vividly remember the first time I got acrylic nails.
-I was 15 years old and my mother forced me to get them done for my quinceañera.
-I was a novice to the acrylic life, and immediately after getting them done I felt like a baby deer walking on its four legs for the first time — clumsy AF and unable to do literally anything.
-My nails felt so sore and sensitive afterwards that regular activities like buttoning my jeans, tying my shoes and doing my hair became super uncomfortable.
-Fast forward years later, I do enjoy acrylic nails for their long-lasting nature and complete customizability (I mean, have you seen all these acrylic nail art designs?), but I now only get them done for special occasions because I still get those tender and sore feelings post manicure.
-The last time it happened, it made me wonder what was really going on and if there was anything I could do to help ease the sensation.
-For all of you who feel my acrylic nail pain, we’re giving you the lowdown with the help of celebrity manicurist Gina Edwards.
+I was 15 years old and my mother took me to get them done for my quinceañera.
+I was a novice to the acrylic life and immediately after getting them done, I felt like a baby deer walking on its four legs for the first time — clumsy AF.
+My nails felt so sore and sensitive that regular activities like buttoning my jeans, tying my shoes and doing my hair became super uncomfortable.

-What Causes Your Nails to Feel Sore After Getting Acrylics?
+What Causes Nails to Feel Sore After Getting Acrylics?

-This answer is twofold: If you're new to acrylics, there isn’t much you can do after the fact to avoid sensitivity and soreness.
-But you can talk to your tech beforehand to ensure things don’t feel so tight in the first place.
-“A little goes a long way,” says Edwards.
-“Tell your tech not to make the acrylic too thick.”
+If you're new to acrylics, there isn’t much you can do after the fact to avoid sensitivity and soreness.
+But you can talk to your tech beforehand to help ensure that they’re doing what they can to minimize the potential for pain.
+“Tell your tech not to make the acrylic too thick,” says Edwards.
 Also, be mindful of the shape you choose.
-“Pointy nails are more susceptible to feeling soreness.”
-Having nails that are too long can be an issue because more pressure is added to the tip of the nail.
-It’s also more likely to get into little accidents every day, such as knocking into things, which can increase and potentially worsen the amount of pain felt.
+“Pointy nails are more susceptible to feeling soreness,” she says.
+This shape can also be more susceptible to little accidents such as knocking into things, which can increase and potentially worsen the amount of pain felt.